Subchapter G. SYSTEM MANAGEMENT RESPONSIBILITIES

 (b) For surface water or GUDI sources, a public water supplier using filtration shall comply with the following requirements:

-(2) Beginning May 16, 1992, a supplier using slow sand filtration shall, following sanding, scraping or resanding of slow sand filters, filter-to-waste until one of the following occurs:
+(2) A water supplier using slow sand filtration shall, following sanding, scraping or resanding of slow sand filters, filter-to-waste until one of the following occurs:

 (i) The filter bed effluent turbidity is less than 1.0 NTU at the normal production flow rate.